The current crisis and how to think biblically about it

 3. This crisis reminds us of our ignorance

-4. This crisis reminds us that God is in control
+4. This crisis reminds us that God

 As another biblical proverb puts it (19:21) Many are the plans in a person's heart, but it is the LORD's purpose that prevails.
 Why he has allowed this virus to arise we do not know.
 But we do know he has his own purposes in it.